Henry McCollum and Leon Brown: State settlement

 Upon release, McCollum and Brown received $45 each.
-They were ineligible for anymore money because they had not been formally pardoned.
+They were ineligible for any more money because they had not been formally pardoned.
 Until their formal pardons, they lived off of charity money.

 In June 2015, North Carolina Governor Pat McCrory formally pardoned Henry McCollum and Leon Brown, calling it "the right thing to do."
 Governor McCrory's pardon permitted the brothers to seek compensation for wrongful imprisonment.
 At the time of McCollum and Brown's request for a pardon, their prosecutor, Joe Freeman Britt, still opposed their request for a pardon and compensation.

 In August, McCollum and Brown filed a federal civil rights suit requesting compensation for their wrongful imprisonment, seeking damages from the Robeson County Sheriff's Office, several officers in that department, the North Carolina State Bureau of Investigation, several NCSBI agents including lead investigators Leroy Allen and Ken Snead, the town of Red Springs, the Red Springs Police Chief Lester Haggins (who died in 2013), and two officers who led the investigation against McCollum and Brown, Paul Canady and Larry Floyd.
 In September, McCollum and Brown were awarded the maximum amount allowed in state compensation, $750,000 USD.
 Two years later, in December 2017, Red Springs, Paul Canady, Larry Floyd, and Lester Haggins' estate individually settled for US$500,000 for Brown and McCollum.